adrn/gala/docs/tutorials/exp.rst

 Composite Potentials
 --------------------

+`~gala.potential.potential.EXPPotential` and `~gala.potential.potential.PyEXPPotential`
-`~gala.potential.potential.EXPPotential` fully supports composite potentials, including mixing static and time-evolving potentials.
+fully support composite potentials, including mixing static and time-evolving potentials.
 The potentials will be combined at the C level as a :class:`~gala.potential.potential.CCompositePotential` when possible.
 See :ref:`_compositepotential` for more info.